 At Betting Billy, we do our best to present our players with the finest sports betting options, so you can be sure to find up-to-date reviews of Michigan-based legal sportsbooks and all updates on new sites being launched right here.
 The most important thing to remember is to choose a legal site instead of an offshore one, as this is the only way you can be guaranteed safety and payment of any potential winnings.

 Mobile Sports Betting in Michigan 2022

 Along with retail and online sports betting, the Michigan sports betting bill also makes way for legal mobile betting, which will be supplied by the same operators that are granted online gambling licenses.
 These operators are able to launch their own betting apps and provide all their betting markets to players within Michigan on the go.

-The date of launch of the first Michigan sports betting app is expected to be sometime in the second half of 2020, but more apps are likely to hit the market in the months following it.
-Like online sports betting, mobile betting will be offered by international betting operators in conjunction with local Detroit based or tribal casinos from Michigan.
+The first Michigan sports betting apps already launched in the second half of 2020, some more already followed and more apps are likely to hit the market in the upcoming months.
+As online sports betting, mobile betting will be offered by international betting operators in conjunction with local Detroit-based or tribal casinos from Michigan.

 Favorite Sports & Teams in Michigan

 When it comes to sports, Michigan is easily one of the more versatile states with major basketball, football, baseball and hockey teams.
 This goes for both the professional and the college level and the sports fans in the state are often torn apart between supporting the different sides.
 The real ones support all the local teams of course, which is why the Michigan bookies have been swamped with the business since the day they opened.